 The floor plans on the following pages indicate accessibility in Anderson Hall and the space available for our students, tenure-track faculty, staff and the Rice Design Alliance.
-Included is the floor plan for the Rice School of Architecture Paris.
+Included is the floor plan for the Rice School of Architecture Paris, the optional study abroad program for fifth year and graduate students.